Chang & Diamond, APC: San Diego Chapter 7 Bankruptcy Lawyers

 You could still qualify for this kind of bankruptcy if you earn more than that.
 But you’ll need to take and pass a means test to show that your filing for Chapter 7 bankruptcy is not intended to abuse the process.
 The means test measures your current monthly income, monthly living expenses, and the amount you have left after your expenses (also called disposable income).

-If your means test results show that you have very little disposable income each month and you’ll be unable to repay your debts from there, then you’ll likely qualify for Chapter 7 bankruptcy.
+If your means test results show that you have very little disposable income each month and cannot repay your debts from there, then you’ll likely qualify for Chapter 7 bankruptcy.

 What Debts Cannot Be Eliminated With Chapter 7 Bankruptcy?